Zero-Downtime Schema Changes with MySQL 8.0 INSTANT DDL

 Summary

-1. INSTANT DDL modifies only the InnoDB data dictionary — no row copies, no table rebuild, no locks, milliseconds regardless of table size.
+1. INSTANT DDL modifies only the InnoDB data dictionary — no row copies, no table rebuild, only a brief exclusive metadata lock during the commit phase, milliseconds regardless of table size.

 2. MySQL 8.0.12 introduced INSTANT ADD COLUMN for trailing positions only.